MicrosoftDocs/supply-chain-center/articles/administer/admin-settings.md

 To manage your company’s data or data that you want to ingest on behalf of a partner organization (supplier or customer), see the [data upload documentation](ingest-data.md).
 To request data from your supplier via the Supplier Portal feature, see the [Supplier Portal documentation.](/use/supplier-portal.md)

-## Supply & demand
+## Supply & demand insights

-The **Supply & demand** section contains a **Setup** page and an **Restock recommendations** page that you can use to customize settings for the supply & demand module.
+The **Supply & demand insights** section contains a **Setup** page and an **Restock recommendations** page that you can use to customize settings for the Supply & demand insights module.

 ### Setup

-On the **Setup** page, you can set the time interval to specify how frequently you want the analytics for the supply & demand module to be updated based on the data you imported.
+On the **Setup** page, you can set the time interval to specify how frequently you want the analytics for the Supply & demand insightsmodule to be updated based on the data you imported.
 The analytics can be updated every 3, 6, 12, or 24 hours depending on which option is selected in the dropdown.
 A status below the dropdown will show when the data was last refreshed and when it will be refreshed next.

 ![A screenshot of the setup settings for the Supply & demand insights module.](media/admin-center-supply-and-demand-settings.png)